 Parent involvement in schools helps students earn higher grades, boost test scores, improve social skills, and graduate, according to the 2002 paper entitled A New Wave of Evidence, The Impact of School, Family, and Community Connections on Student Achievement, authored by Harvard Graduate School of Education Lecturer, Dr. Karen Mapp.

-For over a decade, tens of thousands of schools have used SurveyMonkey to listen to their parent communities.
-But many of those surveys have missed the aspects of the family/school relationship that drive student outcomes.
-That's why we've teamed up with Dr. Hunter Gehlbach of Harvard Graduate School of Education to help K-12 schools ask the right questions to assess parent involvement.
+Many parent surveys have missed the aspects of the family/school relationship that drive student outcomes.
+That's why SurveyMonkey has teamed up with Dr. Hunter Gehlbach of Harvard Graduate School of Education to help K-12 schools ask the right questions to assess parent involvement.

 Dr. Gehlbach and his team used a rigorous process to create survey questions to assess key areas of family/school relationships.
 Drawing from academic literature, parent interviews, focus groups, expert panels, and survey design best practices, the team developed questions that addressed the following key areas: